Information for term Exploring Rome Through the Arts

 With a history spanning 3,000 years, Rome is one of the most culturally rich cities in the world.
 Ancient statues adorn museums housing priceless paintings and archaeological treasures.
 On this program you’ll visit major landmarks, including the Colosseum, the Spanish Steps, the Pantheon, Saint Peter’s Basilica, Michelangelo’s Sistine Chapel Ceiling, and Mussolini’s own Forum.
 The Vatican Museums contain enough valuables to keep you busy for days.

 During guided tours and onsite classes you’ll discover historical monuments, architectural icons and artistic masterpieces spanning antiquity, the Renaissance, Baroque and more modern periods.
-You'll also visit specialty museums like the MAXXI (Museum of 21st Century Arts).

 Daily LifeClick to Open